Side effects of chemotherapy

 For more on this, see our general section on Hair loss.

 Numbness or tingling in your hands and feet

 This is known as peripheral neuropathy, and it can be a side effect of certain chemotherapy drugs.
 Let your doctor know if this happens, as your dose of chemotherapy may need to be adjusted.

-For more on this, see Peripheral neuropathy.
+For more on this, see Peripheral neuropathy and cancer.